ThomasDeutsch/flowcards/README.md

 # flowcards

-using scenarios to enable modular behavior.
+using scenarios and enable modular behavior.

 You can compare flowcards to [XState](https://github.com/davidkpiano/xstate).<br/>
 They both enable ways to describe & model reactive systems.<br/>